graveyard/s3-to-redshift/README.md

 [![GoDoc](https://godoc.org/github.com/Clever/s3-to-redshift?status.svg)](https://godoc.org/github.com/Clever/s3-to-redshift)

-`s3-to-redshift` is responsible for getting data from `s3` into AWS Redshift for data analysis.
+`s3-to-redshift` is responsible for syncing data from `s3` into AWS Redshift for data analysis.

 *Note*: this repository formerly was called `redshifter`, but has been modified to fit a slightly different design pattern.